nunit/nunit/docs/articles/nunit/NUnit-3.0-Architecture-(2009).md

 #### Framework Layer

 In NUnit 3.0, the NUnit framework itself – the assembly that is referenced by user tests – will be split along two dimensions.
 First, there will be separate framework assemblies for different version levels of the Common Language Runtime.
 By splitting the framework in this way, we will be able to take advantage of newer features, and allow users to take advantage of them, without compromising basic support for older runtimes.
+For a list of what we currently expect to support see the [[Framework Distributions]] page.

 The second split we plan is between the core framework capabilities and the syntactic features that make it easy to access those features.
 A key example of this is the fluent interface introduced in NUnit 2.4 – the “Assert.That” syntax.
 One thing we learned through that experiment is that the same syntactic “sugar” does not work well for different language environments.
-Many of the 2.4/2.5/2.6 constructs are unusable or very difficult to use in other languages – C++ for example.
+Many of the 2.4/2.5 constructs are unusable or very difficult to use in other languages – C++ for example.
 By a combination of separate namespaces and separate assemblies, we will allow users to select the appropriate syntax for the work they are doing.
 Other people will be able to build on the syntax we provide or create entirely new syntactic overlays for their own purposes.

 Through use of plugins in the Test Engine layer, NUnit will be able to recognize, load and run tests written using other frameworks.
 Our focus will be on facilitating the creation of plugins in support of external frameworks by the projects that produce those frameworks or by interested users.
 For frameworks where that sort of support is not possible – commercial frameworks, for example – we have the option of creating the plugins ourselves.